hyperjumptech/monika/docs/src/pages/guides/cli-options.md

 monika -H my-file.har
 ```

-You can use the combination of --create-config and --har switches to convert the HAR files to monika.config.
+You can use the combination of --create-config and --har flags to convert the HAR archive into to a monika.json configuration file.

 Please note, HAR files may contain sensitive information, use caution when distributing HAR filles.